 My main interest is in wildlife photography and find the time spent waiting for an opportunity so peaceful and the "rush" when the subject matter arrives is wonderful - and sometimes you get a good shot!
 It can also be technically demanding, especially when the subject is moving rapidly across the sky, such as a Red Kite!

 It's been an interesting summer trying to get to grips with my new cameras.
 The revised galleries have images from Skye to Aberdeenshire, through Central Scotland to the Scottish borders.
-Wildlife images come from visits to the Isle of May, the Monadliath Mountains in the Highlands,the Red Kites at Argaty, and Argyll.
-Pictures from Mull and my own back garden are to follow shortly!
+Wildlife images come from visits to the Isle of May, the Monadliath Mountains in the Highlands,the Red Kites at Argaty, Argyll, Mull and my own back garden.

 For the technically minded, I now use an Olympus OMD M1 Mkii with Zuiko Pro lenses.
 I also use an Olympus OMD M10